Saint Mary's College of California: Campus

 There are four Living Learning Communities on campus.
 The Honors/Science living learning community is available only for first years and is located in Assumption Hall.
 Live-in tutors specializing in the sciences and the humanities – along with live-in faculty – help to create this intellectually stimulating and supportive community.
 The International Community is located in Claeys Hall North, where both international and domestic students can learn skills important in both cross-cultural communication and living globally.
 The Lasallian Community is a community of sophomores living in Becket Hall.
 They participate in a class, service and community time together and are focused on learning the life and principles of Saint John Baptist De La Salle.
-The Santiago Community is a community of juniors and Seniors living in Ageno West who are focused on a Faith, Service, and Community aspect, and learning about Br.
-James Santiago Miller who died when his work to educate the poor came in opposition to the military powers.
+The Santiago Community is a community of juniors and Seniors living in Ageno West who are focused on a Faith, Service, and Community aspect, and learning about James Santiago Miller who died when his work to educate the poor came in opposition to the military powers.

 The majority of classes are held in Galileo, Dante and Garaventa halls, which each have three floors.
 Most of the professors' offices are also in these halls.
 A science building, known as Brousseau Hall was built in 2000.
 Sichel Hall is a smaller, media-oriented classroom building used by the Communication Department, and Syufy Performing Arts Hall houses large and small practice rooms for arts students.
 The newest building on campus is Filippi Academic Hall, which houses the School of Education.
 The library, St. Albert Hall, is located near the freshmen dorms.

 The cafeteria is called Oliver Hall and its neighbor, Dryden Hall has recently been retrofitted into overflow seating for Oliver Hall and is also used for other events around campus.
 The Cassin Student Union is a student lounge, adjacent to Dryden.
 Attached to Cassin is Café Louis, a coffee shop, which is operated by Sodexo, the same company that runs the dining hall.
 Other spaces often used by students are the Delphine Intercultural Center, the Women's Resource Center and the bookstore.

 Athletics facilities include McKeon Pavilion (basketball and volleyball), Saint Mary's Stadium (soccer and rugby), Madigan Gym, Louis Guisto Field (baseball), Cottrell Field (softball) as well as additional soccer, rugby and intramural fields.
 The college also operates Timothy Korth Tennis Complex and frequently hosts conference, area and regional tennis tournaments.
 In March 2015, the college opened the new 50000 sqft Joseph L. Alioto Recreation Center.

 Two other important buildings are the Soda Activity Center and the Lefevre Theatre, where various events are held.
-There is also St. Albert Hall Library and the Saint Mary's Museum of Art.
+There is also St. Albert Hall Library and the Brother Cornelius Art Center, which houses both classrooms and the Saint Mary's College Museum of Art.
 All buildings on campus except Assumption Hall are named after an important person in the Catholic religion or a person important to the school.